The best steel doesn’t always shine the brightest.Joe Abercrombie, The Blade Itself

 Misunderstandings abound and deep, pungent rivers of BS often burst their banks when the details of the Japanese hiraganna plane’s blade are discussed; Buckets, mops and even garbage pumps are necessary to clean up the mess.
 I despair: What to do, what to do?

 While it appears to be a simple, crude, even haphazard component to the uninformed, the design of a well-made blade is subtle and its execution elegant.
-I am confident Gentle Readers willing to forego both the temptations of ridiculous rumor and magic mushrooms for a time will quickly understand.
+I am confident Beloved Customers willing to forego both the temptations of ridiculous rumor and magic mushrooms for a time will quickly understand.
 So without further ado, let’s turn on the pumps and get our mops moving.

 The blade is made by forge-weld laminating a piece of hard high-carbon steel to a larger piece of softer low/no carbon steel/iron.
 These details are discussed in more detail in the two posts linked to below.
 It is important to understand these details if Beloved Customer intends to become skillful in using and maintaining Japanese planes.